Heroftime/school/README.md

 This web application is built Django, which is a Python web framework.

-Below are the details on how to setup this project.
+Below are the details on how to setup this project and how to use it.

 ## Setting up and running the application: